top of page

 7. Final Listening Process/Comparisons

-At this time I will update the Gear Tier List ranking grade.
+I also update the Gear Tier List at this time.

 10. Out to the Public